Undistraction/cssapi-mq/README.md

 ## Configuration

 Everything starts with a map of breakpoints.
 The map should consist of a name and a value.
-The value represents the pixel value, but the media queries will be output in `ems`.
-This allows you to think in pixels.
-I have deliberately not supported `px` or `rem` values as browser support is patchy.
-Don't worry about breakpoint order, the map will be ordered based on the value before it is used.
+The value represents the pixel value, but you can decide whether you want to output `em`, `rem` or `px`.
+Don't worry about order, the map will be ordered based on the value before it is used.
 I deliberately haven't included a default breakpoint map because your breakpoints should fit your project like a glove.
 Each query spans the range to the next query, so in the following example, `medium` runs from `900` to `1100`.
 However this isn't entirely true.
 If you use `em` as your output value, the library will make sure that `max-width` queries are `0.01` ems less than the breakpoint value to avoid [overlap](http://tzi.fr/css/prevent-double-breakpoint).

 Example map: